Dyslexic - is that my child?

 This is caused by pattern sensitivity.
 Children (and adults) with MIS may complain of many of the visual symptoms in the list above.
 They may appear to have sore eyes and will get tired easily when reading.
 In extreme cases they may avoid reading altogether.

-It has been shown that patterns or stripes like the one below can create uncomfortable visual distortions, which can cause headaches.
+It has been shown that patterns or stripes can create uncomfortable visual distortions, which can cause headaches.

 Print can also take on the appearance or illusion of stripy patterns, creating uncomfortable visual symptoms and distortions when reading.
 These distortions are common (they are an exaggeration of a normal phenomenon) and are not exclusively experienced by people with dyslexia, but can affect up to 50 per cent of dyslexic readers.
 MIS sufferers find their problems are worse with small print, shiny paper and some font types.